edgeworx/docs/content/en/docs/cloud/edgectl/_index.md

-  login       Login to Edgeworx Cloud API logout      Logout from Edgeworx Cloud API logs        Display microservice logs patch       Update fields of a resource ping        Ping Edgeworx Cloud API rename      Rename a resource restart     Restart a resource rotate      Rotate a resource set         Set values or features on a resource ssh         SSH into node from project start       Start a resource stop        Stop a resource version     Print version info
+  login       Login to Edgeworx Cloud API logout      Logout from Edgeworx Cloud API logs        Display microservice logs migrate     Migrate a resource patch       Update fields of a resource ping        Ping Edgeworx Cloud API rename      Rename a resource restart     Restart a resource rotate      Rotate a resource set         Set values or features on a resource ssh         SSH into a node. start       Start a resource stop        Stop a resource version     Print version info